DSHydro/SnowML/docs/Expirement1A.md

 In this expirement 1A, all watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data.

+** TO DO ** Also note differences in "truth" SWE - a reminder that our predictions are limited by the accuracy of our "ground truth" data/

 ## ProtoTyped Model - UA Data

 ![foo](../notebooks/Prototype_Model_Results/charts/UAData_SWE_Post_Predictions_for_huc_1711000504.png)